-One of the main goals of coaching is to develop the “skills” required by the particular discipline or sport in which the athlete is involved.
-These skills may range from simple to complex.
-Their level of difficulty (in execution) is proportionate to the amount of time the athlete engages (or has been involved) in the practice of said discipline.
+One of the main goals of coaching is to develop the skills required by the particular discipline or sport in which the athlete participates These skills may range from simple to complex.
+Their level of difficulty (in execution) is proportionate to the amount of time the athlete engages in the practice of said discipline.

 But there is more.

 The context of the athlete’s general experience is critical.
 We can say that all behaviours exhibited within the limitations of the coach-athlete relationship should benefit the technical progress of the athlete’s skill set.
 However, to successfully facilitate this progress, three factors must be considered: a proper definition of “progress”, how that definition relates to success, and a clear understanding of the athlete’s needs.

 Let us start by looking at what progress is.
 The dictionary defines progress as the development of an individual or group in a direction considered superior to the previous level.

 It is essential to understand that there is no specific or universal way to quantify progress.